j-noon/horrorhouse/README.md

 ## Design
 ![design colors](https://github.com/j-noon/horrorhouse/blob/main/Documents/hh-design-colors.png)

-- I tried to stay simple and aunthentic with color picks.
+- I tried to stay simple and basic with color picks.
 - font awsome is used for the icons in the favicons.
 - font styles used are brush-script', Courier, monospace.